 LCI is a leading aviation company founded in 2004.
 Since its inception, LCI has undertaken more than US$10billion of transactions in the fixed-wing, helicopter and advanced air mobility markets and provided leasing services to airlines, freight carriers and helicopter operators.
 Past and present customers include leading airlines like British Airways, Singapore Airlines and Air France, and major helicopter operators such as Babcock, Bristow and Omni.

-LCI’s highly experienced and well-connected management team works closely with aircraft and engine manufacturers and with major financial institutions.
-It has acquired a reputation for providing agile and innovative aircraft leasing services.
+LCI currently operates a fleet of around 160 helicopters and fixed-wing aircraft, with over 170 on order.
+Its highly experienced and well-connected management team works closely with aircraft and engine manufacturers and major financial institutions.

 LCI’s long-held fixed-wing strategy of undertaking aircraft investments timed with market cycles includes its US$1 billion fleet divestment in 2007, and its US$4.8 billion fleet investment and divestment cycles from 2008 to 2020.

 In February 2012, LCI signed a $400 million contract for the purchase of a fleet of Leonardo helicopters on a five-year delivery schedule, signalling its breakthrough into the rotary wing aircraft sector whilst opening new markets to aviation leasing.